KF Vllaznia: 2000s

-In the 2000s.
-Vllaznia went through changes, in 2003 the President of Vllaznia, Myftar Cela was shot in Montenegro.
-The President was loved by every Vllaznia fan, because of his generosity and he loved the team.
+In the 2000s, Vllaznia went through changes.
+In 2003 the President of Vllaznia, Myftar Cela, was shot in Montenegro.
+The President was loved by every Vllaznia fan due to his generosity and his love for the team.
 After Cela died, a group of businessmen gathered to help the team.

-In 2006.
-Albanian businessman, Valter Fushaj, became Vllaznia President.
+In 2006, an Albanian businessman, Valter Fushaj, became Vllaznia President.
 Since then he has been criticized by the fans for corruption and not wanting the best for the team.

-In the 2009–2010.
-Vllaznia went through some rough changes; having to change 3 coaches and also replacing players.
-Vllaznia went to the bottom of the table, and having been criticized by the fans, Vllaznia went through some bad times.
+In the 2009–2010 season Vllaznia went through some rough changes; having to change 3 coaches and also replace players.
+Vllaznia dropped to the bottom of the table, and having been criticized by the fans, Vllaznia went through some bad times.

-On 17 April 2010.
-Vllaznia won 3–2 against Skënderbeu Korçë but the result was changed to a 2–0 loss for Vllaznia.
+On 17 April 2010, Vllaznia won 3–2 against Skënderbeu Korçë but the result was changed to a 2–0 loss for Vllaznia.
 This was because the player Ansi Nika wasn't on the team roster but was picked for the team anyway.
 This led to protests by the fans, making accusations that the Vllaznia staff and the President Valter Fushaj specifically did it for bribing reasons.